HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/README.md

 **3）Using the tool**

-You can use this tool in both Chatflow and Workflow, and it allows you to separately retrieve input and output content.
+You can use this tool in Chatflow or Workflow.

 ![img](./_assets/configuration_steps-3.png)